SAADSULEMAN053/My_Portfolio_Web_Tech/README.md

 - **Clean Layout**: A minimal, professional design to make navigation easy.
 - **Project Showcase**: Each project includes descriptions and links to repositories or live demos.
 - **Contact Form**: A simple form to get in touch.

+## Figma Template
+The design for this portfolio was created using Figma.
+You can view and edit the Figma template [here](https://www.figma.com/design/vfmIHe237W5PFaJYI3kQF5/Microverse-Student-Project-1-(Copy)?node-id=0-1&t=JYRX1nmHmcaaMnXI-1e).

 ## Project Development Process
 This section documents the entire process of creating my portfolio website.
 I will update this section regularly as I complete different stages of the project.